-5.2.3 Building
+5.2.4 Parking - Other

-- Car parking must be located in a basement level or hidden from the primary street behind an active frontage, accessed from a rear or side laneway. - b Unbundled, reciprocal or shared car parking is encouraged to enable the most efficient use of bays.
+- a Car parking must be located in a basement level or hidden from the primary street behind an active frontage, accessed from a rear or side laneway. - b Unbundled, reciprocal or shared car parking is encouraged to enable the most efficient use of bays.